 If you have losses either in your current accounting period or a previous accounting period, it makes sense to use them to off-set against profits in the current year if you have any other income, or to carry them back to a previous year or forward to a later tax year.
 In this article I will explain how to complete your CT600 Corporation Tax return when using losses in our CT600 Corporation Tax software.

-If you have losses in your current financial year and you have other income, you can offset the loss (or some of it) against your other income.
+However, if you have trading losses in your current financial year and you have other income, you can offset the loss (or some of it) against your other income.
 To do this enter in your income and out goings and you will then see the loss in this year shown in the losses carried forward section of the tax calculation screen.

 To use this loss against other income, open up the Deductions and Relief page by going to the supplementary sections area and clicking Box 115 to yes.